Monopoly: Sources of monopoly power

 In addition to barriers to entry and competition, barriers to exit may be a source of market power.
 Barriers to exit are market conditions that make it difficult or expensive for a company to end its involvement with a market.
 High liquidation costs are a primary barrier to exiting.
 Market exit and shutdown are sometimes separate events.
-The decision whether to shut down or operate is not affected by exit barriers.
-A company will shut down if price falls below minimum average variable costs.
+The decision of whether to shut down or operate is not affected by exit barriers.
+A company will shut down if the price falls below the minimum average variable costs.

 Monopoly versus competitive markets

-While monopoly and perfect competition mark the extremes of market structures there is some similarity.
+While monopoly and perfect competition represent the extremes of market structures There is some similarity.
 The cost functions are the same.
 Both monopolies and perfectly competitive (PC) companies minimize cost and maximize profit.
 The shutdown decisions are the same.
-Both are assumed to have perfectly competitive factors markets.
-There are distinctions, some of the most important distinctions are as follows:
+Both are assumed to have perfectly competitive factor markets.
+There are distinctions; some of the most important are as follows: